bpucker/FlavonoidFriday/README.md

 ### (32) Bifunctional FLS in rapeseed ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** A flavonol derivative is a major off-taste component in rapeseed protein isolates preventing its use in human consumption.
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** A flavonol derivative is a major off-taste component in rapeseed protein isolates preventing use in human consumption.
 Read about bifunctional FLS in B. napus seeds:https://bit.ly/3ieXWTO #FlavonoidFriday (details: https://bit.ly/39IxL3h)

 [Schilbert et al., 2021](https://doi.org/10.1101/2021.06.30.450533) characterized the FLS gene family in _Brassica napus_.